JunboWang0731/Cross-View-Image-Based-Geolocalization/README.md

-# This repository including dataset of cross-view image pairs(totally 377 pairs) and related image-based geolocalization methods.
+# Dataset of cross-view image pairs & image-based geolocalization methods.

+## Introduction

-This is the first cross-view image dataset contains heading data and are collected in real scenarios.
+To evaluate the effect of cross-view image-based geo-localization method under real scenes, we build up our cross-view image dataset.
+Different with CVUSA or CVACT, our cross-view image dataset is **the first cross-view image dataset contains heading data** and are collected in real scenarios.
+It also including different settings such as spatial resolution and north alignment.

 The download link of cross-view image pais:

 https://pan.baidu.com/s/1ftxWnywyZzPdLbcTFSMqXw

 Extraction code: cvip

+The siamese network model used for image retrieval will be uploaded soon.

+## Data acquisition vehicle

 ## Some Instance of cross-view image pairs